-In the controlled study, baseline disease characteristics were largely similar in the Spinraza-treated patients and sham-control patients except that Spinraza-treated patients at baseline had a higher percentage compared to sham-control patients of paradoxical breathing (89% vs 66%), pneumonia or respiratory symptoms (35% vs 22%), swallowing or feeding difficulties (51% vs 29%) and requirement for respiratory support (26% vs 15%).
+In Study 1, baseline disease characteristics were largely similar in the Spinraza-treated patients and sham-control patients except that Spinraza-treated patients at baseline had a higher percentage compared to sham-control patients of paradoxical breathing (89% vs 66%), pneumonia or respiratory symptoms (35% vs 22%), swallowing or feeding difficulties (51% vs 29%), and requirement for respiratory support (26% vs 15%).

-In the controlled study, the most common adverse reactions that occurred in at least 20% of Spinraza-treated patients and occurred at least 5% more frequently than in control patients were lower respiratory infection, upper respiratory infection, and constipation.
-Serious adverse reactions of atelectasis were more frequent in Spinraza-treated patients (14%) than in control patients (5%).
-Because patients in the controlled study were infants, adverse reactions that are verbally reported could not be assessed in this study.
+The most common adverse reactions that occurred in at least 20% of Spinraza-treated patients and occurred at least 5% more frequently than in control patients were lower respiratory infection and constipation.
+Serious adverse reactions of atelectasis were more frequent in Spinraza-treated patients (18%) than in control patients (10%).
+Because patients in Study 1 were infants, adverse reactions that are verbally reported could not be assessed in this study.

-1 Four loading doses followed by 12 mg (5 mL) once every 4 months
+1 Loading doses followed by 12 mg (5 mL) once every 4 months

 |Adverse Reactions||Spinraza 12 mg1